pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 1. If a record has more than one type of server information keys, or has multiple server information keys of the same type, that record is malformed.
 Stop processing this record.

-1. If one or more server-ip4 or server-ip6 keys are present inside the record, copy all the address values from the record into SLIST.
+1. If one or more server-ip4 or server-ip6 keys are present inside the record, copy all the address values from the server-ip4 or server-ip6 fields in the record into SLIST.
 Stop processing this record.

 1. If a server-name key is present in the record, resolve each name in the value into addresses.